hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/100_Hazelcast_Jet_101_-_Word_Counting_Batch_Job.md

 The word count computation can be roughly divided into three steps:

 1. Read a line from the map ("source" step).
-2. Split the line into words ("tokenizer" step).
+2. Split the line into words ("tokenize" step).
-3. Update the running totals for each word ("accumulator" step).
+3. Update the running totals for each word ("accumulate" step).

 We can represent these steps as a DAG: